CSC207-2023Y-UofT/course-project-course-match-daddy/README.md

 The following individuals were involved in the development of this software application:
 * [Uyiosa Iyekekpolor](https://github.com/uyoyo0)
   * **Role**: Data Specialist and Software Developer
   * **Contributions**: Uyiosa was responsible for the first user story.
 Specifically, he handled the development of the application's code related to its sign-up and login features, and the development of the application's algorithm.
+Additionally, Uyiosa spearheaded most of the views' design and corresponding activity files' implementation along with Dev.
 * [Gagandeep Singh Lubana](https://github.com/GagandeepLubana)
   * **Role**: Software Developer
   * **Contributions**: Gagan was responsible for the second user story.
 Specifically, he handled the development of the application's code related to collecting survey data from the user.